SUCTION FILTER ELEMENTS: THE FIRST LINE OF DEFENSE FOR YOUR HYDRAULIC PUMP

 Benefit: Extremely low pressure drop, high flow capacity, and excellent structural strength.

-Reusability: Unlike paper elements, our metal mesh filters can often be cleaned and reused, reducing long-term operating costs.
+Reusability: Unlike paper elements, our metal mesh filters can be cleaned and reused, significantly reducing long-term operating costs.

 Precision: Available in standard coarse ratings (80μm, 100μm, 180μm) optimized to catch damaging debris without restricting flow.